#Techshit Hype – #NothingNew

 For an example of this, just look at #UN COP process, where the world’s response to climate catastrophe was to double down on markets and profit-driven “solutions.”
 We are in a truly nasty mess because we have spent decades blindly worshipping a system destined to destroy us.

-Breaking free from the mess, understanding the #hashtags bring clarity, a rejection of the confusion and stagnation that has kept us locked into #mainstreaming dogma.
+Breaking free from the mess, understanding the #hashtags can push clarity to conversations, as it hard to talk “common sense” with such a clear rejection of the confusion and stagnation that has kept us locked into #mainstreaming dogma.

 Cutting through 99% of the #techshit